 Read these frequently asked questions to learn more about cornrow braids.

-How long these braids last depends on your hair type and how well you take care of the braid.
+It depends on your hair type and how well you take care of your cornrows.
 Finer hair will become loose more quickly, whereas coarser or curlier hair will hold its shape for longer.

 Excessive washing will limit the lifespan of your rows.
 Extensive activities that put pressure on your hair and scalp can also decrease the life of your braids.
 Most people can easily make cornrows last for two weeks.
 With proper care, some can make them last upwards of eight weeks.

 Yes, you can wash your scalp with cornrow braids, but you should not vigorously wash the braids themselves.
 You can massage the shampoo into your scalp like usual.
 But you should squeeze and scrunch the shampoo on and off your braids without rubbing or too much friction.

 Generally, it takes between one and four hours to do cornrows.
 If you give yourself cornrows for the first time and have thick, coarse, long hair, it may take significantly longer.
 The less hair and more skill you have, the quicker you can do these braids.

 You should keep cornrow braids as long as they are healthy, your hair hasn’t grown to the point that they no longer look good, and they aren’t giving you a headache.